 15 Questionnaires and Surveys

-The Self-Efficacy Formative Questionnaire, developed in 2015 by Research Collaboration, is used by teachers to assess students’ levels of self-efficacy.
+The Self-Efficacy Formative Questionnaire (Gaumer Erickson & Noonan, 2018) is used by teachers to assess students’ levels of self-efficacy.
 It measures two specific areas:

 - Belief that ability grows with effort

-The survey is written at an eighth-grade reading level, and designed for use with students in grades six through twelve.
+The survey is written at an 8th-grade reading level and designed for use with students in grades 6 through 12.
 Accommodations should be made available as needed.
-Overall reliability is α = .894
+Overall reliability is α = .894.

-Whereas the NGSE is unidimensional, the Self-efficacy Survey (SES) is multidimensional.
-It measures the following ten areas:
+Whereas the NGSE is unidimensional, the Self-Efficacy Survey is multidimensional.
+It measures the following 10 areas:

 - Life standard

-If you want to learn how to create a self-efficacy scale, read Self-Efficacy Beliefs of Adolescents, p.
-307–337 in which Bandura explains what elements and considerations are most critical.
-Included in the appendix are thirteen scales plus a practice scale to familiarize a person with the construction of the survey.
-The thirteen scales are:
+In Self-Efficacy Beliefs of Adolescents, Bandura (2006) explains the elements and considerations that are most critical for creating a self-efficacy scale.
+Included in the appendix are 13 scales plus a practice scale to familiarize yourself with the construction of the survey.
+The 13 scales are:

 - Self-Efficacy to Regulate Exercise (18-item survey)